rsergio07/SRE-Exercises/exercises/exercise6/README.md

 minikube service grafana-service -n monitoring
 ```

-If everything is set up correctly, you should see the Grafana login screen.
-Use the default credentials (`admin/admin`) to log in.
+> **Expected Outcome**: After logging in with `admin/admin`, you should see the default Grafana interface.
+Navigate to **Configuration > Data Sources** to verify Prometheus is listed as the data source.

 ---